 Learning what customers want before you sell it to them sounds obvious, but the statistics show that it’s not as common as we’d hope.
+Not all companies are doing their market research before launching new products into the market.

-For example, 80-85% of fast-moving consumer goods product launches fail.
+For example, 80–85 percent of fast-moving consumer goods product launches fail.
 And according to a 2018 report from Nielsen, “neglecting to address a broad consumer need” is one of the top reasons for those failures.
 (They also mention the hidden costs of validating a consumer need after the product is already launched.)

 Successful innovation is tied to effective (i.e., validated, iterated, and refined) value propositions.